John F. Hartranft: Post-war life and political career

-On August 26, 1886 Hartranft was awarded the Medal of Honor for valor during the First Battle of Bull Run in 1861.
+On August 26, 1886, Hartranft was awarded the Medal of Honor for valor during the First Battle of Bull Run in 1861.

-John Hartranft died in Norristown and was buried in Montgomery Cemetery in West Norriton Township, Montgomery County, Pennsylvania, near Norristown.
+John Hartranft died in Norristown and was buried in Montgomery Cemetery in West Norriton Township, Pennsylvania, near Norristown.
 The Pennsylvania National Guard later provided an obelisk for his grave.

 He was succeeded as commander of the Pennsylvania National Guard Division by George R. Snowden.

 In memoriam

 An equestrian statue was installed next to the Pennsylvania Capitol Building in Harrisburg honors Hartranft.
 Camp No. 15 of the Sons of Union Veterans of the Civil War is named in his honor.
 Marble monuments at Petersburg and Vicksburg honor his Civil War service.
 An elementary school in Norristown is named for the governor as well as another elementary school in Philadelphia.

 The Hartranft section of North Philadelphia, and a street in the Packer Park section of South Philadelphia near the sports complex, both in Philadelphia, were also named in his honor.
 A residence hall at the University Park campus of Pennsylvania State University is named after him.
-Three avenues in Montgomery County, Pennsylvania are named in his honor: the first is in Norristown, Pennsylvania and is the avenue leading to the cemetery in which he is buried.
+Three avenues in Montgomery County, Pennsylvania, are named in his honor: the first is in Norristown and is the avenue leading to the cemetery in which he is buried.
 The other avenues are located in nearby East Norriton Township and in Fort Washington, Upper Dublin Township.
-A street in the Brookline section of Pittsburgh, Pennsylvania is also named after him.
+A street in the Brookline section of Pittsburgh is also named after him.

-Beginning in 1899, a General Hartranft cigar brand was manufactured by C. E. Blair and Sons of Harrisburg.
+Beginning in 1899, a General Hartranft cigar brand was manufactured by C. E. Blair and Sons in Harrisburg.

 Medal of Honor citation

 Rank and organization: Colonel, 4th Pennsylvania Militia.
-Place and date: At Bull Run, Va., July 21, 1861.
-Entered service at: Norristown, Pa.
-Born: December 16, 1830, New Hanover Township, Montgomery County, Pa.
+Place and date: At Bull Run, Virginia, July 21, 1861.
+Entered service at: Norristown, Pennsylvania.
+Born: December 16, 1830, New Hanover Township, Pennsylvania.
 Date of issue: August 26, 1886.